098765d/dualPredictor/README.md

-# dualPredictor: An Open-Source Tool for Grade Prediction and At-Risk Student Identification
+# dualPredictor: An Open-Source Tool for Simultaneously Grade Prediction and At-Risk Student Classification

 by Dong, Cheng, and Kan